amaliebanan/BachelorProjekt_Covid_Simulation/Readme.txt

 It is necessary to have python3 installed to run the project.

-1. Download and install an IDÉ (Fx Pycharm, Visual Studio Code, IntelliJ, etc.)
+1. Download and install your favorite IDÉ (Fx Pycharm, Visual Studio Code, IntelliJ, etc.)
 2. From your terminal or your IDÉ clone the project

 Needed libraries: